PacktPublishing/Data-Engineering-with-Databricks-Cookbook/README.md

-# Data-Engineering-with-Apache-Spark-and-Delta-Lake-Cookbook
+# Data Engineering with Databricks Lakehouse Cookbook
-Data Engineering with Apache Spark and Delta Lake Cookbook, published by Packt
+Data Engineering with Databricks Lakehouse Cookbook, published by Packt